 Humidity Causes Rust

 If your home gym equipment is rusting over time, it is because there is too much moisture in your gym.
-Moisture levels are often uncontrolled in-home gym settings like a garage or a shed.
+Moisture levels are often uncontrolled in home gym settings like a garage or a backyard shed gym.

 If this is happening to your home gym equipment indoors, it is likely because you are not controlling the humidity in the space.
 Oftentimes, garages and shed gyms do not have central air systems or any sort of air conditioning.